 Tests and treatments

-Anaesthesia for the birthing process or a caesarean section
+Anaesthesia for birth or caesarean section

 Spinal anaesthesia or 'epidural anaesthesia’ can provide very welcome relief from the pain.
 The pain medication administered via spinal anaesthesia is never harmful to the baby, neither during the labour nor after the birth.
 Spinal anaesthesia is never harmful to your health nor will it damage your back.
 Furthermore, the insertion of the spinal epidural will not cause the mother very much discomfort.